zwvews/zwvews.github.io/_pages/about.md

 ## Research Experiences
   * Work with Prof. Jiebo Luo as a reserach assistant at the University of Rochester, NY (2018 - now)
     * Representation Learning, Federated Learning, and Domain Generalization/Debiasing
+  * Work with Prof. Andrew White and Prof. Jiebo Luo as research assistant at the University of Rochester, NY (Jan.
+2021 - now)
+    * Federated Learning, Graph Neural Network, Molecular Property Prediction
-  * Work with Dr. Adam P. Harrison, Dr. Shun Miao, and Dr. Bowen Li as a summer intern at PAII, Bethesda, MD.
-(May.
+  * Work with Dr. Adam P. Harrison and Dr. Shun Miao as a summer intern at PAII, Bethesda, MD (May.
 2021 - Aug.
 2021)
     * Domain Generalization for Steatosis Diagnosis based on Ultrasound Images
   * Work with Prof. Dongjin Song and Dr. Yuncong Chen as a summer Intern at NEC American Lab, Princeton, NJ (May.
 2020 - Aug.
 2020)
     * Federated Anomaly Detection